aukik/nestjs-template/README.md

 2. PassengerPipe validates the input using the Joi schema.
 3. If valid, data is passed to PassengerService.create() method.
 4. PassengerService uses PrismaService to create a new database record.
-5. The created passenger is wrapped in a PassengerData object and returned.
+5. The created passenger is wrapped in a PassengerInput object and returned.

 ### Fetching Passengers:

 1. Client requests to fetch passengers.
 2. Request is routed to PassengerService.find() method.
 3. PassengerService uses PrismaService to retrieve all passengers from the database.
-4. Each passenger is converted to a PassengerData object.
+4. Each passenger is converted to a PassengerInput object.
-5. An array of PassengerData objects is returned to the client.
+5. An array of PassengerInput objects is returned to the client.

 This structure ensures:

 - Clear separation of concerns
 - Type safety throughout the application
 - Consistent data representation